Skip to main content

 Note

-1. DIMM configurations that support Sub NUMA Clustering (SNC), which can be enabled via UEFI.
+1. DIMM configurations that support the Sub NUMA Clustering (SNC) feature, which can be enabled via UEFI.
 SNC is not supported if DIMM population does not follow the sequence indicated by the table above.

 2. DIMM configurations that support Software Guard Extensions (SGX).
 See Enable Software Guard Extensions (SGX) to enable this feature.

-The following table shows the sequence of populating memory modules (with different capacities) for independent mode when only one processor (CPU 1) is installed.
+The following table shows the sequence of populating memory modules (with different capacities) for independent mode when only one processor is installed.

 Table 2.
 Independent mode with one processor (DIMMs with different capacities)